 - Defiance of authority

 - Disrespectful Behavior

 - Profanity (written or spoken), vulgarity

 - Inappropriate contact (Physical)

 - Inappropriate gestures

 - Cutting class

 - In an unauthorized area, (i.e., gym, band hall, inappropriate hallway, or restroom)

 - Inappropriate display of affection

 - Insubordination

 - Possession of lighters or matches

-- Possession of a prohibited substance or object

 - Provoking a fight on campus

 - Gambling

 - Multiple (3 or more) category 1 offenses

 - Other offenses as they arise

-- Parent/Administrative conference - Alternate Educational Placement (AEP) (3-5 days) Parent conference may be required for student to return to class. - Out-of-School Suspension (OSS) (3-5 days) parent conference required for student to return to school.
+- Parent/Administrative conference - In-School Suspension (ISS) (3-5 days) Parent conference may be required for student to return to class. - Out-of-School Suspension (OSS) (3-5 days) parent conference required for student to return to school.